This post contains 8 back-to-school teacher hacks that I’ve learned along the way.

 In the morning on the first day of school, if every student immediately puts away his or her backpack (full of school supplies) and begins completing morning work, when does the teacher collect and/or help students organize school supplies?

-Schedule the collection and organization of school supplies as an activity during the first day of school, preferably the second or third block of the day.
+Schedule the collection and organization of school supplies as an activity during the first day of school, preferably the 2nd or 3rd block of the day.

 Create a system for who brought what in addition to which items still need purchasing.